-Outcomes:

-- The IFCA will demonstrate its long-term strategic approach to sustainable marine management by having appropriate plan making, review, update and amendment procedures in place.
-The IFCA will record its performance against corporate outcomes and indicators as soon as practically possible following the end of the financial year. - Staff performance management systems will be in place that link to the IFCA success criteria.
+• The IFCA will demonstrate its long-term strategic approach to sustainable marine management by having appropriate plan making, review, update and amendment procedures in place.
+The IFCA will record its performance against corporate outcomes and indicators as soon as practically possible following the end of the financial year.

+• Staff performance management systems will be in place that link to the IFCA success criteria.
 There will be an induction procedure for new joiners.
 Staff training and development needs will be identified.
-Performance will be managed and, where necessary, improvement procedures will be followed. - The IFCA Committee will be supported by an organised, efficient and effective secretariat.
-New members will receive an induction pack and briefing from the Authority.
-There will be a rolling twelve month schedule of quarterly Authority meetings.
-Notices of meetings and documentation will be made available in line with Standing Orders.
+Performance will be managed and, where necessary, improvement procedures will be followed.

-High Level Objective Indicators Isles of Scilly IFCA Quarters Reporting Status

-Workstreams

-Prepare and publish an Annual Plan Development of the 3-4

-setting out main objectives and Annual Plan will

-priorities for next financial year.
-A involve all staff and

-copy will be sent to the secretary of take on board

-state. guidance from

-members and

-stakeholders in the

-creation of the

-2019/20 annual plan.

-Key sections will be

-put to January
+High Level Objective Indicators Isles of Scilly IFCA Workstreams Quarters Reporting Status Prepare and publish an Annual Plan setting out main objectives and priorities for next financial year.
+A copy will be sent to the secretary of state.
+Development of the Annual Plan will involve all staff and take on board guidance from members and stakeholders in the creation of the 2019/20 annual plan.
+Key sections will be put to January meeting in 2019.
+3-4 Completed